emergency water storage

 • 1 gallon per day per person to stay hydrated.
 If you live in an extremely HOT area you might need more.

-• 4 gallons per day, per person, allows for personal hygiene, washing of dishes, etc.
+• 4 gallons per day, per person, allows for personal hygiene, hydration, limited laundry, and cooking, etc.

 • 5-12 gallons per day would be needed for a conventional toilet.